wmbusmeters/wmbusmeters/README.md

 Wmbusmeters expects the serial baud rate for the AMB8465 USB stick to be 9600 8n1.
 If you have used another tool and changed the baud rate to something else you need to restore the baud rate to 9600 8n1.
-You can do that with that other tool, or you can try wmbusmeters-admin and select `Reset wmbus receives` this command try all potential baud rates and send the factory reset command.
-Then you have to unplug and reinsert the dongle.

 If you like to send the bytes manually, the correct bytes are: